julienrbrt/woningfinder/docs/architecture.md

 # Architechture

 This document defines the archtitecture of WoningFinder.
+Its data schema is found [here](db_schema.png).

 WoningFinder is splits in two components: _HousingFinder_ and _HousingMatcher_.